a-nsilva/joss-CNATool/paperCNATool.md

 # Problems and Background

 @Newman2003 presents the main concepts involved in complex and social network analysis.
 The author discusses the types of networks, topologies, local and global properties.
 Regarding the types of networks, Newman highlights social, informational, technological and biological networks.
 These networks, despite having different natures, present common properties such as number of vertices, number of edges, density [@Pereira2016; @Chatterjee2007], average degree, average clustering coefficient [@Schank2005], average shortest path [@Johnson1977], diameter [@Razzaque2008] and efficiency [@Latora2001].
-And even at micro scale, similar parameters are observed, highlighting the clustering coefficient and the closeness [@Freeman1978; @Freeman1979][28] and betweenness [@Freeman1977; @Brandes2001; @Barthelemy2004; @Curado2022] centralities.
+And even at micro scale, similar parameters are observed, highlighting the clustering coefficient and the closeness [@Freeman1978; @Freeman1979] citacao 28 and betweenness [@Freeman1977; @Brandes2001; @Barthelemy2004; @Curado2022] centralities.
 With regard to topologies, networks of apparently different natures, such as social and biological, often present phenomena common to small-world [@Watts1999; @Marchiori2000; @Emmert2006; @Bakshy2011] and scale-free networks [@Barabasi2002; @Crucitti2003].

 These similarities allow the use of the same software for the analysis of different phenomena in different study objects, as long as these phenomena and objects can be expressed as network diagrams (graphs).